Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 ### Tokens Save Credit Card Token
 #### Description

 This API endpoint will allow the user to save the credit card token.
-For successfully saving credit card token, you need to follow the constriants that are applied on the token, address, zipcode, cardnumber etc. To accomplish that, the API Client will create an instance of the class `TokensController` for invoking the method `TokensSaveCreditCardTokenAsync`.
+For successfully saving credit card token, you need to follow the constraints that are applied on the token, address, zipcode, cardnumber etc. To accomplish that, the API Client will create an instance of the class `TokensController` for invoking the method `TokensSaveCreditCardTokenAsync`.

 ```markdown